gunesevitan/cs/[Book] Computer Organization and Design - Patterson & Hennessy/README.md

-* Files have chapters in the book.
+* Directories have chapters in the book.

-* Chapters have answers of the exercises in that chapter.
+* Inside the directories there are answers of the exercises' in that chapter.

 ------------------------------------------------------------